November 7th - Pomona, California -

 tuning those web page pictures) It's all around wonderful and best of all, the screen works!
 Thanks guys!
 We love it.

-lots of fun blue lights and a remote control for watching movies on it or listening to CD's or music online.
-We could even
+with lots of fun blue lights and a remote control for watching movies on it or listening to CD's or music online.
+We could

-make and burn our own home movies if we were so inspired to do so.
-Maybe someday we will create the home video
+even make and burn our own home movies if we were so inspired to do so.
+Maybe someday we will create the home

-version of "Frank and Suzy's Adventures on the Road" Everything from the old computer is now on the new one and we
+video version of "Frank and Suzy's Adventures on the Road" Everything from the old computer is now on the new one

-The most exciting and wonderful thing of the entire day however was once we drove in to Missouri.
-What could be more rewarding to see than a beautiful
+The most exciting and wonderful thing of the entire day however was once we drove into Missouri.
+What could be more rewarding to see than a beautiful horse

-horse pasture or a real life castle???
+pasture or a real life castle???
 What's more fabulous than almost any other sight we have seen in the last year and a half you ask???
 The answer?
+Diesel fuel

-Diesel fuel - at 2.37 per gallon!
-Yes folks diesel fuel less than 2.50 per gallon is reason enough to throw a party.
-We could hardly believe our eyes when we
+at $2.37 per gallon!
+Yes folks, diesel fuel less than $2.50 per gallon is reason enough to throw a party.
+We could hardly believe our eyes when we saw the

-saw the sign.
-In fact Frank turned off the freeway so quickly I think our bus was driving on it's side on only four wheels instead of it's eight.
+sign.
+In fact Frank turned off the freeway so quickly I think our bus was driving on it's side, on only four wheels instead of it's eight.
 It was a great day.

 Saturday, September 23rd - Dallas, Texas - 4:00pm